GreedYLearner1146/ABHFA-Net/README.md

 # Preliminary Results

 The few-shot evaluation utilized are the 5-way-1-shot and 5-way-5-shot approach.
-The table below tabulated the relevant values obtained for the miniImageNet benchmarked dataset when using the 5-way-1-shot and 5-way-5-shot approaches (in %):
+The table below tabulated the relevant values obtained for the AIDER [1], CDD[2] and MEDIC [3] dataset when using the 5-way-1-shot and 5-way-5-shot approaches (in %):

 | Method | 5-way-1-shot (%) | 5-way-5-shot (%) |
 | ------ | ------| ------|